Thinking of Adopting or Adapting an existing resource?

 - assess how they might work for your purposes

 - determine if you prefer to adopt, adapt, or create an entirely new resource

 The first step is to review existing OERs to see what's available!

 The OER librarian is available to help you identify resources!
-Please don't hesitate to reach out - I can help generate starting points and am happy to discuss options with you!
+Please don't hesitate to reach out - we can help generate starting points and we are happy to discuss options with you!
 Want to have a look on your own?
-Review the following resources for suggestions!
+Review the following resources for suggestions...